-Un-coarsening phase is the inverse processing of the coarsening phase.
-With the initial partitions and the matching of the coarsening phase, it is easy to run the un-coarsening process on the MapReduce cluster.
+Un-coarsening phase is inverse processing of coarsening phase.
+With the initial partitions and the matching of the coarsening phase, it is easy to run the uncoarsening process on the MapReduce cluster.

-8.5.3 Distributed Synergistic Partitioning Process
+5.3 Distributed Synergistic Partitioning Process

-In this part, we will talk about the synergistic partitioning process in SPMN based on the synergistic networks with the knowledge of partition results of anchor nodes from datum network.
-The synergistic partitioning is also an MKP process but quite different from the general MKP methods.
+In this section we will talk about the synergistic partitioning process in SPMN based on the synergistic networks with the knowledge of partition results of anchor nodes from datum network.
+The synergistic partitioning is also a MKP process but quite different from general MKP methods.

-In the coarsening phase, anchor nodes are endowed with a higher priority than non-anchor nodes.
+In the coarsening phase, anchor nodes are endowed with higher priority than non-anchor nodes.
 When choosing nodes to pair, SPMN assumes that anchor nodes and non-anchor nodes have different tendencies.
-Let $G^d$ be the datum network.
-For an anchor node $v_i$ in another aligned networks, at the top of its preference list, it would like to be matched with another anchor node $v_i$ , which has the same partition ID in the datum network, i.e., $pidx(G^d, v_i) = pidx(G^d, v_j)$ (here $pidx(G^d, v_i)$ denotes the community label that $v_j$ belongs to in $G^d$ ).
+Let G^d be the datum network.
+For an anchor node v_i in another aligned networks, at the top of its preference list, it would like to matched with another anchor node v_i , which has the same partition ID in the datum network, i.e., $pidx(G^d, v_i) = pidx(G^d, v_j)$ (here $pidx(G^d, v_i)$ denotes the community label that v_j belongs to in G^d).
 Second, if there is no appropriate anchor node, it would try to find a non-anchor node to pair.
-When planning to find a non-anchor node to pair, the anchor node, assuming to be $v_i$ , would like to find a correct direction, and it would prefer to match with the non-anchor node $v_j$ , which has lots of anchor nodes as neighbors with the same pidx with $v_i$ .
-When being matched together, the new node will be given the same pidx as the anchor node.
-To improve the accuracy of synergistic partitioning among multiple social networks, an anchor node will never try to combine with another anchor node with different pidx.
+When planing to find a non-anchor node to pair, the anchor node, assuming to be v_i , would like to find a correct direction, and it would prefer to match with the non-anchor node v_j , which has lots of anchor nodes as neighbors with the same pidx with v_i .
+When being matched